List of Scarlet Witch titles: Scarlet Witch (2024)

 Steve Orlando described Scarlet Witch #1 as possessing a "cataclysmic" atmosphere, emphasizing that Wanda Maximoff's actions and the confidence she has regained lead to a dramatic confrontation with a cosmic force that jeopardizes both her existence and the fate of the planet.
 He commended artist Jacopo Camagni for his striking and graceful illustrations, which effectively capture the beauty of the unusual aspects of Maximoff's journey.
 While Orlando has not yet confirmed the series' legacy numbering, he expressed optimism about its potential inclusion in the future.
 He underscored the significance of Maximoff's character development, suggesting that her struggles to assert her worth and independence are pivotal themes, and hinted at a new manifestation of her powers that will be unveiled later in the series.

 Reception – Series

 Mainstream continuity

 Marvel Comics announced that Scarlet Witch: The Complete Collection, Vision & Scarlet Witch: The Saga of Wanda and Vision, House of M, and Vision: The Complete Collection sold out in March 2021.
 The company also revealed that multiple comic books starring the Scarlet Witch sold out in June 2021.

 The Vision & The Scarlet Witch (1982)

 Diamond Comic Distributors reported that the Avengers: Vision and the Scarlet Witch trade paperback was the 162nd best-selling graphic novel in June 2010.

-Max Nason of Comic Book Resources stated that the two-volume limited series The Vision and the Scarlet Witch, written by Bill Mantlo and Steve Englehart, is essential for anyone preparing for WandaVision.
-He emphasized that these series expand and explore the relationship between Maximoff and Vision following their wedding in Giant-Size Avengers #4.
-Nason found both volumes crucial for understanding the characters as individuals and as a married couple, highlighting significant storylines about Maximoff's relationship with her father and her journey into motherhood.
-He concluded that this classic series is vital for grasping the complexities of one of Marvel's most intricate couples.
-Darby Harn of Screen Rant described The Vision and the Scarlet Witch (Vol. 2) #12 as a crucial issue in the history of the Scarlet Witch.
-He noted that this final installment of the 1985 mini-series features Maximoff giving birth to her sons, Billy and Tommy, after a challenging delivery.
-Harn praised the issue for portraying a joyous moment for Maximoff and Vision, who have stepped back from their superhero duties to embrace a more ordinary life in the suburbs.
-He stated that this series significantly influenced the storyline of WandaVision, making it an essential read for fans.